-A peloton is the main field or group of riders in a road bicycle race.
+A peloton is the main field or group of riders in a road bicycle race like the Tour de France.
 While it can take different shapes, the peloton’s overall purpose is to take advantage of the effects of slipstreaming, or drafting, behind other riders.
 Air resistance is the biggest mechanical component preventing cyclists from going faster on flat road, and slipstreaming can save up to 50 percent of their energy.

 Or that was the assumption, at least.

 The reality is that almost no information exists on aerodynamic resistance in cycling pelotons.
 Systematic computer simulations or measurements have never been reported before.

 Professor Bert Blocken of Eindhoven University of Technology (Netherlands) and KU Leuven (Belgium) set out to fill the information gap.

 In partnership with Cray and simulation software vendor ANSYS, Prof. Blocken conducted the first aerodynamic simulation and wind tunnel test of a full peloton of 121 cyclists and, in the process, set a world record in CFD simulation.